basefee/RealStock/README.md

 By utilizing Gelato functions, our platform executes stock purchases off-chain, ensuring that the tokens you hold are genuinely backed by real stocks on the market.
 This enhances trust, transparency, and the overall value proposition of RWAs on-chain, effectively bridging the gap between traditional finance and blockchain technology.

-#### Currently Deployed on Ethereum Sepolia and Supports the Following Stocks:
+#### Currently Deployed on Rootstock and Supports the Following Stocks:
 - [AAPL](https://rootstock-testnet.blockscout.com/address/0x8F78e0fa1A25Eb313408C4c70EfA5c8aAb04556e)
 - [AMZN](https://rootstock-testnet.blockscout.com/address/0xD5C035A6e65f3F1445aca33c531B2545A0D3d744)
 - [MSFT](https://rootstock-testnet.blockscout.com/address/0xb565656a18bd287a28C6aBEBBcbBdB54DDE37Eeb)